Logo

 On images taken on May 6, 2020 the PanSTARRS project discovered a comet of magnitude 20.2 in the constellation Draco.
 Comet C/2020 K1 (PANSTARRS) showed a miniscule coma of diameter about 1" and a 2" tail pointing towards Northeast.
 The comet will pass perihelion on May 9, 2023 at the solar distance of 3.07 AU, expected to reach 13 mag around this date (CBET 4779, MPECs).
 However, it will be positioned in the far-southern sky during the most interesting months.
 It should be brighter than 16 mag between April 2022 (located in the southern part of Hercules) and April 2024 (constellation Pictor).
 At mid-European locations the comet will disappear above the southwestern evening horizon already at the end of October 2022.
 At this time it will be positioned in the southern parts of Ophiuchus, expected to be of magnitude 15.

-Based on 206 observations from 34 observers (until start of February 2024) the comet showed a break in the brightness development pre-perihelion.
+Based on 267 observations from 35 observers the comet showed a break in the brightness development pre-perihelion.
 Until 280 days prior to perihelion (Aug.
 1, 2022) the activity was above average, but during the next 280 days the activity was zero!
 Post-perihelion the comet faded steadily and in an average manner.
 The appropriate brightness parameters are

 -280d < t < 0d: m0 = 10.4 mag / n = 0